Songonge/Tableau-Projects/Donation Analysis/Donation_Analysis_Report.md

 Here is what I did:
 ## Data Acquisition and Preparation
 The data were obtained from the Tableau website.
-MeriSKILL provided data.
 I downloaded the dataset as a .csv file and uploaded it in Tableau Prep for cleaning and transformation purposes.
 This dataset had 9 columns in total and was recorded for the years *2013* to *2017*.
 *	Donor Potential: Classification of donor potential (e.g., High, Medium, Low, Not Specified).
 *	Donor Name: Name of the donor.
 *	Demographic: Socioeconomic classification (e.g., Middle Class, Upper-Middle Class).